Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 This document is for the evaluation and testing of Islandora but with the secondary purpose of explaining all involved installation steps for wider Islandora adoption and educational transparency.

 This version is an update of the "Provisioning Islandora on Ubuntu" Deployment Guide, based on Ubuntu 16 instead of 14, and including some optional configurations, such as replacing Mulgara with Blazegraph.
-Significant inspiration for some deviations from the previous architecture can be blamed on "DigiBESS RELOADED", http://dev.digibess.it/doku.php?id=reloaded, as well as the current Islandora Vagrant.
+Significant inspiration for some deviations from the previous architecture comes from "DigiBESS RELOADED", http://dev.digibess.it/doku.php?id=reloaded, as well as the current Islandora Vagrant.
+In particular, the option of placing data outside of the Fedora tree follows DigiBESS (http://dev.digibess.it/doku.php?id=reloaded:be_fedora), as well as the installation of Cantaloupe, though this is now also an option in the Islandora Vagrant.

 We recommend that you read through all the way, before starting, in order to make some architecture decisions.